Luizon/LevelMaker/README.md

 # Javascript Videogame Level Maker

-# This game is currently in development
+# This game was in development
+It is currently abandoned, game is a lil bit broke and also code is a lil bit messy.
+Is not that bad tho C:

 [try it online](https://luizon.github.io/LevelMaker/)